Energy0124/CUHK-CSCI-Assginment/CSCI3150/asgn1/README.md

 #Bash assignment
 Super messy and dirty.
-Do not read without supervisor.
+Reading this code will probably give you cancer.
+Do not read without supervision!